-- (a) Use all of that information to derive an expression for the longitudinal wave speed on a slinky in terms of m, A, k, and L. - (b) Specifically, how does the speed of compression waves change with L? - (c) Stretch your slinky until it is 5 feet long (hook it to something or have a friend hold the other end), and then whack the end to make a compression wave.
-Measure the time that it takes for the pulse to travel back and forth 10 times and calculate the speed of compression waves on your slinky. - (d) Now do the same thing with the slinky stretched to 10 feet.
-Does the speed of compression waves vary with length as you predicted? - (e) Compare the speed of longitudinal waves to the speed of transverse waves that you measured and predicted in an earlier assignment.
+- (d) Stretch your slinky until it is 5 feet long (hook it to something or have a friend hold the other end), and then whack the end to make a compression wave.
+Measure the time that it takes for the pulse to travel back and forth 10 times and calculate the speed of compression waves on your slinky. - (e) Now do the same thing with the slinky stretched to 10 feet.
+Does the speed of compression waves vary with length as you predicted? - (f) Compare the speed of longitudinal waves to the speed of transverse waves that you measured and predicted in an earlier assignment.